 My short fiction has been previously published in Ellery Queen Mystery Magazine, TimeOut Chicago, Crab Orchard Review, Freight Stories, and in the anthologies Dia de los Muertos (Elektrik Milkbath Press), Unloaded 2 (Down and Out Books), and Murder-a-Go-Go’s (Down and Out Books).
 Bestselling author Jodi Picoult chose my story as the grand prize winner of Good Housekeeping’s first fiction contest in 2010.

 Originally from central Indiana, I grew up frequenting the local libraries, reading all the Beverly Cleary, Judy Blume, and Lois Duncan I could get my hands on.
 Then I discovered Agatha Christie and Mary Higgins Clark.
 I may have wandered off the mystery writer path a few times, but I think we all knew I would get back there eventually.

 I studied journalism at Ball State University in Muncie, Indiana, twice—but eventually gave in to my dream and studied creative writing at Roosevelt University in Chicago.

-Now a resident of Chicago for almost twenty years, I have a favorite deep dish pizza (Lou Malnati’s) and I’m active in the area’s crime writing community as co-chair with publicist Dana Kaye of Murder and Mayhem in Chicago, a one-day mystery readers’ conference.
+Now a resident of Chicago for twenty years, I have a favorite deep dish pizza (Lou Malnati’s) and I’m active in the area’s crime writing community as co-chair with publicist Dana Kaye of Midwest Mystery Conference (fka Murder and Mayhem in Chicago), a non-profit mystery readers’ conference.
 I’m also a former national president of Sisters in Crime and former regional chapter president of Mystery Writers of America.

 I’m represented by Sharon Bowers of Folio Literary Management.